Home Fieldwork Projects Publications Teaching CV Avatar

 Laura Arnold

 I'm a linguist who does fieldwork with endangered languages in west New Guinea.
 Most of my work focusses on the languages spoken in the beautiful Raja Ampat archipelago, just off the northwest tip of New Guinea.
 I use data from these languages to investigate theoretical, typological, and historical questions about the phonetics and phonology of word prosody, the morphosyntactic expression of possession and spatial deixis, and language contact, diversification, and change more generally.
-I currently hold a British Academy Postdoctoral Fellowship at the University of Edinburgh.
+I've recently taken up a new Lectureship in the College of Asia and the Pacific at the Australian National University.

 I work in partnership with the wonderful Center for Endangered Languages Documentation in Manokwari.
 If you're thinking of doing research in Indonesian Papua, I strongly suggest you get in touch with them :)